Pathway to literacy begins with a library card

 Ensuring every child in Madison County has the chance to get a library card is among our top priorities.

 The Madison County Public Library has worked with Baptist Health for several years on a “Baby’s First Library Card” initiative, which gives library cards to newborns and encourages new parents to read to their children.
-Last month, we expanded the program to reach kindergarteners.
-A total of 1,320 Madison County kindergarteners received special “My First Library Cards” as well as an information packet for parents.
+Last month, we expanded the program to reach kindergartners.
+A total of 1,320 Madison County kindergartners received special “My First Library Cards” as well as an information packet for parents.

 We’ve also worked with Clark Moores, Berea College, and soon EKU to register students and faculty for library cards.
 School, academic, and public libraries work together to ensure students and their families have abundant opportunities for continued learning.